abirmehmed/POD/RUST/Readme.md

 My approach to designing Rust programs focuses on minimizing ownership-related errors by:
 - Defaulting to borrowing to avoid unnecessary ownership transfers.
-- Keeping mutable state minimal to reduce borrow conflicts.
+- Keep the mutable state minimal to reduce borrow conflicts.
 - Crafting APIs that favor references over owned values.
 - Using enums and pattern matching to manage state cleanly.
 - Refactoring complex code into simpler, ownership-clear pieces.